lzptr/xmc4800_ethercat_example/README.md

 Here is a blog post where you can find other SVD files:
 	https://community.silabs.com/s/article/svd-file-for-efm32-device?language=en_US

-With all of this set in place, you can use the visual debugger of vs code to debug you microcontroller!
+With all of this set in place, you can use the visual debugger of vs code to debug your microcontroller.
-Build the firmware and hit "F5" to start the debugging sessions with the board attached and set some breakpoints.